Making Sense of the Appraisal Process

 Most people are familiar with the parties having a role in the transaction.
-The most recognizable entity in the transaction is the real estate agent.
-Next, the bank provides the financial capital needed to finance the deal.
-And ensuring all requirements of the exchange are completed and that the title is clear to pass to the buyer from the seller is the title company.
+The real estate agent is the most familiar face in the transaction.
+Next, the mortgage company provides the money necessary to bankroll the exchange.
+The title company ensures that all requirements of the transaction are completed and that the title is clear to transfer to the buyer from the seller.

-So, who's responsible for making sure the value of the real estate is in line with the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who's responsible for making sure the real estate is worth the amount being paid?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal Advisors Group will ensure, you as an interested party, are informed.

-Our first duty at Appraisal Advisors Group is to inspect the property to determine its true status.
-We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the shape a typical buyer would expect them to be.
-To ensure the stated size of the property is accurate and illustrate the layout of the house, the inspection often entails creating a sketch of the floorplan.
-Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the property.
+To ascertain the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must physically see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a reasonable person would expect them to be.
+To make sure the stated square footage has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.

-Here, we gather information on local construction costs, the cost of labor and other factors to determine how much it would cost to replace the property being appraised.
-This value commonly sets the maximum on what a property would sell for.
+This is where the appraiser analyzes information on local construction costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
+This estimate usually sets the upper limit on what a property would sell for.
 It's also the least used method.

-Appraisers get to know the subdivisions in which they appraise.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.
+Appraisers can tell you a lot about the communities in which they appraise.
+They innately understand the value of certain features to the residents of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property in question.
+By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.